Chili Garlic Mushrooms

 Garlic Chilli Mushrooms Recipe

 In this recipe, I am using Swiss Brown (or cremini) mushrooms, oyster mushrooms and enoki mushrooms.
-They’re all full of flavour and work really well with garlic and chilli.
+They’re all full of flavor and work really well with garlic and chilli.
 You can use whatever mushrooms you have access to in your area, but do mix them up if you can.
+If you have any leftover, you can use them to make my steak and mushroom sauce.

 It’s important to use a large frying pan to fit all the mushrooms and to cook them on high to medium-high heat to make they get lovely golden and brown.
 Cramping them in a too-small pan and low heat will stew and braise the mushrooms, rather than grill them.
 Do note, that the mushrooms will shrink in size (almost by half) once they start cooking.